Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Interactive Google Map of the Camino Inglés

 Almost all place names in Galicia have two different names, one Spanish and one Gallego, so reading maps can at times be confusing.
 The port city into which we flew, is known as A Coruña in Gallego, and La Coruña in Spanish!
 I know only a bit of Spanish, yet I could recognize the difference between the two languages.
-In fact, to me it seemed that Portuguese was more influential!
+In fact, to me it seemed that Portugues was more influential!

 Gallego ~ the Official Language of Galicia